godotengine/godot-docs/classes/class_projectsettings.rst

 The maximum number of rays that can be thrown per pass when baking dynamic object lighting in :ref:`LightmapProbe<class_LightmapProbe>`\ s with :ref:`LightmapGI<class_LightmapGI>`.
 Depending on the scene, adjusting this value may result in higher GPU utilization when baking lightmaps, leading to faster bake times.

+\ **Note:** Using a value that is too high for your system can cause crashes due to the GPU being unresponsive for long periods of time, and the graphics driver being reset by the OS.

 .. rst-class:: classref-item-separator

 ----